mathesar-foundation/mathesar/docs/docs/installation/docker-compose/index.md

     See the Django docs for more information on the [`createsuperuser` command](https://docs.djangoproject.com/en/4.2/ref/django-admin/#createsuperuser)

-1. (Optional) Start the Upgrade server to enable upgrading the docker image using the Mathesar UI.
+1. (Optional) Start the upgrade server to enable upgrading the docker image using the Mathesar UI.

     === "Linux"
         ```